kylemcdonald/FutureDaySpa/readme.md

 http://futuredayspa.local:8000/?cameraId=2
 ```

+Where `cameraId` corresponds to which camera the tablet is beneath.

 If `futuredayspa.local` does not resolve, you may need to assign a static IP to the main computer and use the IP address instead.

 The tablets will then show the video stream after a delay of, at most, a few seconds.
 Swipe up in the middle of the screen to make the address bar disappear.

+As a final step in configuration, you'll need to map the serial numbers of the pulse oximeters to the corresponding `cameraId` they'll be beneath.
+If you take a reading with the pulse oximeter (can take up to 30 seconds) then go to [this endpoint](http://qualcomm-lucymcrae.herokuapp.com/get/data) the most recent data will have the serial of that device.
+Modify [these lines](https://github.com/kylemcdonald/FutureDaySpa/blob/master/public/config.js#L3-L4) to match the serial to the `cameraId`.

+## Tablets

+The Xperia tablets have about 3 hours battery life when running the live video.

+They should be configured to stay on for 30 minutes intervals:

+1. Swipe down at the top right
+2. "Shortcut to Settings"
+3. "Display" under the "DEVICE" heading
+4. "Sleep"
+5. Select "30 minutes"